birkenkrahe/dsc101/agenda.md

 wish.
 If you already know Python, this may help you to compartimentalize.
 [You can get Python here](https://www.python.org/downloads/).
-On Windows, the best way is to download Ubuntu from the Microsoft Store and install it under Linux!
+On Windows, the best way is to download Ubuntu from the Microsoft Store and install it under Linux - then `python3` comes already pre-installed!
 (See the FAQ for instructions on how to do that).